 I always let you know which recipe we used in our photographs, but I also tell you which of the other basic recipes will work too!
 Usually you can interchange several of the recipes depending on what you have for slime supplies.

-SLIME RECIPE SUPPLIES
+BUTTER SLIME RECIPE (NO CLAY)!

 White Washable PVA School Glue